Former head of Arbalet commodities fund joins Millennium

-NEW YORK (Reuters) - Jennifer Fan, a hedge fund manager specializing in finding relative value in energy and agriculture markets, has joined Millennium Management to continue that strategy after closing her own commodities fund last year, sources said on Wednesday.
+NEW YORK, Feb 5 (Reuters) - Jennifer Fan, a hedge fund manager specializing in finding relative value in energy and agriculture markets, has joined Millennium Management to continue that strategy after closing her own commodities fund last year, sources said on Wednesday.

 The 30-year-old Fan, one of the few women hedge fund managers, started work this month at New York-based Millennium, her Linkedin page said, after shuttering the fund she ran, Arbalet Capital, in late 2013.